 A Doctor's Diary

-As a primary care physician you often see patients with similar symptoms and/or hear common complaints.
-And you might assume we have a one-size-fits-all diagnosis for many of the ailments.
+As a primary care physician you often see patients with similar symptoms or common ailments.
+And you might assume we have a one-size-fits-all diagnosis for many complaints.
 You’d be wrong.
-In fact, rarely are any two patient alike.
+In fact, rarely are any two patients alike.

 Every Diagnosis is Unique

 While every patient is unique, some patients stick with you more so than others.
 Cancer patients, especially young ones, are foremost among them for me.

 I am used to patients coming in with seemingly minor symptoms, like constipation or a tender breast.
 However, two unique cases stick out for me as a good reminder of why Primary Care is so important and why I’m passionate about what I do.

 Unlike the health care insurance model where patient-doctor appointments are strictly timed, diagnoses are dictated by insurance codes, and patients avoid seeking treatment because of hefty co-pays — Direct Primary Care gives patients virtually unlimited time with the doctor and without financial stress or anxiety.

 In the case of these two particular patients, I remember that it was during our appointments – in an unhurried and comfortable setting — that each patient shared a story that added a worrisome dimension to the symptom in question.
 It was in the small details of their story.
 Because we took the time to listen, exam and gather the full context that we sadly confirmed our worst fears…cancer.